‘Big Brother 18’: Nicole Franzel Unfollows Corey Brooks On Instagram, It’s Over?

 — James Huling (@AsianJamesBB17) March 12, 2017

-Big Brother 18 fans, do you think Nicole and Corey were ever dating?
-Did something happen between them?

-[Feature Image by CBS Livefeeds]
+[Feature Image via CBS Livefeeds]